Easley, South Carolina

 Easley is a city in Pickens County (with parts extending into Anderson County) in the U.S. state of South Carolina.
-Most of the city lies in Pickens County, with a small portion of the city in Anderson County.
+As of the 2020 census, Easley had a population of 22,921.

 In 2001, Easley hosted the Big League World Series for the first time, and continued to host the tournament annually until it was disbanded in 2016.
 In 2017, the Senior League World Series moved to Easley as the host for the annual tournament.

-The Upper South Carolina State Fair is located in Easley and is held annually in early September.
+The Upper South Carolina State Fair was located in Easley and was held annually in early September.
+The Upper South Carolina State Fair is no longer held in Easley, as the Greenville-Pickens Speedway, which hosted the fair, is being developed into an industrial park as of 2023.